EldhoG34/WildEye/README.md

 flutter build apk
 ```
 #### Admin App
-This is a web application is handled by respective Authority.
+This is a web application handled by respective Authority.
 Functionalities include receive concerns from public, broadcast alerts, management of cameras and flagging users.
 Run the command below in the admin folder to launch the application in web browser
 ```markdown
 flutter run
 ```